jalbiero/cpp-vs-rust/dynamic_vs_static_dispatch/README.md

 };
 ```

 Note that we do not need an abstract base class (`Operation`).
 The static equivalent of it is the concept `OperationConcept`.
-That is why any class that have `calculate` and `name` methods (with the same signature) can be used (even polymorphic instances like the one present in the dynamic section).
+That is why any class that have `calculate` and `name` methods (with the same signature) can be used (even polymorphic instances like the ones present in the dynamic section).

 Now our static dispatch will be the following: